Newport News Public Schools

 Newport News Public Schools (NNPS) is a division of Newport News, Virginia that operates the city's system of public schools.
-NNPS had an 2024-2025 enrollment of 25,933.
+NNPS had a 2024-2025 enrollment of 25,933.
 According to the FY2025-26 Proposed Budget, NNPS employs about 3,895, including approximately 1,897 teachers.

 Governance

 NNPS is governed by an elected seven-member school board.
 The seven members of the Newport News Public School Board are elected through a district system for staggered four-year terms, with one member elected at large.
 Newport News students also elect one non-voting student representative.

 A superintendent implements the school board's policies.
 The current superintendent is Dr. Michele Mitchell.
 The Newport News School Board announced the appointment of Dr. Michele Mitchell as superintendent of Newport News Public Schools effective August 3, 2023.
 Dr. Mitchell, who was named acting superintendent of the school division January 2023, had served as the Executive Director of Student Advancement for 11 years, overseeing social work and psychological services, dropout prevention programs, special education services, gifted programs, school counseling, social emotional learning and school based mental health programs.